NERSC/intro-NERSC-resources/README.md

 # intro-NERSC-resources
-Hands on exercises for LBNL CSA Summer Student classes (also open to NERSC users)
+Hands on exercises for the LBNL CSA Summer Student Program (CSASP) class, also open to NERSC users.